 Course focuses the design of instruction based on diverse student characteristics, student performance data, curriculum goals, and the community context.
 Emphasis is placed on application of techniques and strategies to facilitate learning and on evaluating assessment information to modify methods, materials, or environments to enhance student success.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: SPED 440 and concurrent enrollment in SPED 524 or EDPR 250, or consent of instructor.

 Course focuses on developing transition plans and activities that prepare students with disabilities for adulthood, including post school employment, independent living, and postsecondary education.
 Particular emphasis is placed on career development including determining job interests, career exploration, work experiences prior to graduation, job development, and job placement.
-1 or 3 undergraduate hours.
-1 or 3 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: Admission to the Department of Special Education, or consent of instructor.

 Principles and practices for teaching students with disabilities.
 Topics include models of curriculum development, procedures for identifying curriculum priorities across content areas, and relationships between curriculum and instructional settings.
 Emphasis is on development of inclusive educational programs that are outcome-driven and on evaluation of program effectiveness.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: Admission to the Department of Special Education, or consent of instructor.